Masking meets Supervision: A Strong Learning Alliance: Experiments

 \subsection{Finetuning}

-Following the emergence of self-supervised learning~\cite{he2022masked} and visual-language model~\cite{clip}, the significance of finetuning has notably increased.
+Following the emergence of self-supervised learning~\cite{he2022masked} and visual-language modeling~\cite{clip}, the significance of finetuning has notably increased.
 Generally, self-supervised learning, such as MAE~\cite{he2022masked} and BEiT~\cite{bao2021beit,peng2022beit2}, does not use supervised labels at pretraining, which makes MaskSub inapplicable for pretraining.
-However, most methods utilize supervised finetuning steps after pretraining to demonstrate their performance.
+However, a standard is to evaluate the model's capability using supervised finetuning after pretraining.
 Thus, we apply our MaskSub (50\%) to the finetuning stage to verify the effect of MaskSub on finetuning.
-Note that we strictly follow original recipes and apply MaskSub (50\%) based on it.
+Note that we strictly follow the original recipes mentioned below and apply MaskSub (50\%) based on it.
 All finetuning is conducted using officially released pretrained weights.

 We utilize three finetuning recipes: MAE~\cite{he2022masked}, BEiT v2~\cite{peng2022beit2}, and Finetune CLIP~\cite{dong2022ftclip}.
 MAE~\cite{he2022masked} is a representative method of masked image models (MIM).
-Since our random masking is motivated by MAE, MaskSub is seamlessly integrated into MAE finetuning process.
-BEiT v2~\cite{peng2022beit2} utilizes pretrained CLIP for MIM and achieves superior performance compared to MAE.
+Since our random masking is motivated by MAE, MaskSub is seamlessly integrated into the MAE finetuning process.
+BEiT v2~\cite{peng2022beit2} utilizes the pretrained CLIP for MIM and achieves superior performance compared to MAE.
 Following the masking strategy of BEiT v2 using mask-token, we adjust MaskSub to masking using mask-token from the pretrained weight instead of MAE-style masking.
 Finetune CLIP~\cite{dong2022ftclip} is a finetuning recipe for CLIP~\cite{clip} pretrained weights.
 MaskSub is applied to finetuning CLIP without change.